ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If there is only one SUEID, the claim remains a map and there still must be a label.
 For example, the label for the SUEID used by FIDO Onboarding Protocol could simply be "FDO".

-There are privacy considerations for SUEID's.
+There are privacy considerations for SUEIDs.
 See {{ueidprivacyconsiderations}}.

 A Device Indentifier URN is registered for SUEIDs.
 See {{registerueidurn}}.